PhilippeCarphin/iwatch/README.md

 ```
 Run `CMD` when one of `FILES` is modified.
 If `CMD` is long running, `iwatch`
 will terminate the previous one and wait for it to finish before starting a new
 one.
-This is useful for troubleshooting servers.
+This is useful for troubleshooting servers or anything that takes a long
+time to run.

 See [iwatch manpage](share/man/man1/iwatch.org) for more info.